superwangnan/Tutorials/tutorials/build-collect-feedback/build-collect-feedback.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Create a new study)]
 To create a new survey to send out to your end users, you will have to create a new study.
-To create a new study, click the **Create Study** button in the top tool bar in the UI Editor or on the prototype overview page.
+To create a new study, click the **Create Study** button in the top tool bar in the UI Editor or on the prototype overview page. (if you don't have a prototype now, please follow [this tutorial](https://github.com/superwangnan/Tutorials/blob/master/tutorials/build-create-prototype/build-create-prototype.md) to create one)

 ![create study link on prototype editor](1.png)